 Located inside the Omni Hotel in Seaport, Coquette is a flirty and sophisticated spot.
 Its mouthwatering menu is inspired by coastal French food and features decadent shellfish towers with baked oysters, clams gratinée, butter-broiled lobster tail, and more.
 Their raw bar features oysters, shrimp cocktail, and Tahitian Tuna, a French Polynesia-inspired plate with coconut, lime, and charred jalapeño.
 It’s sure to be a delightful time with a selection as fresh as that!

 After dining check out the Lifted Rooftop at the Omni Hotel, which is open year-round and home to the Seaport’s only rooftop pool!

 6. Taiyaki NYC

 Taiyaki NYC is taking the world by storm with its famous fish-shaped ice cream confections and fluffy soufflé pancakes.
-The Manhattan-based company has its only Boston location in Seaport, so it’s well worth it to check out Taiyaki when you’re in the area—whether it’s for some post-dinner dessert or some super-fluffy breakfast.
+The Manhattan-based company has its only Boston location in Seaport, with another set to open in Harvard Square.
+It’s well worth it to check out Taiyaki when you’re in the area—whether it’s for some post-dinner dessert or some super-fluffy breakfast.

-Seaport isn’t just swanky new restaurants—there are mainstays like Yankee Lobster to enjoy from, too.
-Founded in 1950, this no-frills lobster joint has fresh seafood, live lobsters, and just about the most perfect lobster roll you can get your hands on.
+Seaport isn’t just swanky new restaurants—there are mainstays like Yankee Lobster to enjoy, too.
+Founded in 1950, this no-frills lobster joint has fresh seafood, live lobsters, and just about the most perfect lobster roll you can get your hands on in Seaport.

 Find Yankee Lobster at 300 Northern Avenue, Boston, MA.